zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-This project contains my models, tests, and notebooks written on machine learning (ML) topics
+This project contains a wide range of my models and tests written on machine learning (ML) topics

 Work in process ......